JustinLove/hosting-clips/README.md

 - login : Twitch username of the channel to check hosts for.
 (Exactly one of login or userId is required.)
 - userId : Twitch user id of the channel to check hosts for.
+- selfRate : Tweak the amount the channel's own clips are shown.
+2 is twice as much, 0.5 is half and so on.
+Always relative to number of hosts.

 ### Debugging Parameters